rajatnagarr/CCI_OPENSAS/source/installation_configuration.rst

 Installation and Configuration
 ==============================

+This section presents installation and configuration steps for OpenSAS server, OpenSAS dashboard, and CBSDs in linux environment.
+OpenSAS and its dashboard can be installed from source or using Docker.
+The following sections provide detailed instructions for each method.

 Building OpenSAS from Source
 """"""""""""""""""""""""""""
-- This is the forked version for the Virginia Tech SAS, called OpenSAS.
-The role of the SAS is to allow spectrum management of CBSDs, activation of dynamic protection zones, and environmental sensing for incumbent protection.
-OpenSAS strives to adhere to WInnForum and FCC regulations on SAS and CBRS operations.
-- The `Core/` folder contains everything required to launch the SAS Core Server.
-This is the true SAS.
+The `Core/` folder contains everything required to launch the SAS Core Server.
 Regardless of your institution, this contains the code that is of primary interest for SAS researchers.

 Clone the Repository
 ~~~~~~~~~~~~~~~~~~~~